Effective decorrelation of Hecke eigenforms: Abstract

 \section{Abstract}

 In this paper, we prove effective quantitative decorrelation of values of two Hecke eigenforms as the weight goes to infinity.
-As consequences, we prove an effective version of equidistribution of mass and zeros of $f - c \cdot g$ for two Hecke eigenforms $f$ and $g$ of weight $k$ and any complex number $c$, as $k\rightarrow\infty$.
+As consequences, we get an effective version of equidistribution of mass and zeros of certain linear combinations of Hecke eigenforms.